Advanced public speaking training Nick Skellon Professional Speaker Overcome fear of public speaking Microphone Basic public speaking training

 Style number 4 is high on both logic and emotion, contains the best of styles 2 and 3 and engages both sides of the brain.
 I call speakers with these styles 'Orators'; their presentations and speeches are well thought out and logically structured, but are also delivered in a way that engages the audience's emotions.
 They use both facts and data and visual imagery and human interest.

-Examples Ronald Reagan or Tony Blair (on a good day, such as when delivering his London Bombing Speech to the Labour Party Conference; at other times his speeches could be 100% bad Showman, consisting of nothing more than a long list of unconnected cliches and soundbites).
+Examples would be Ronald Reagan or Tony Blair (on a good day, such as when delivering his London Bombing Speech to the Labour Party Conference; at other times his speeches could be 100% bad Showman, consisting of nothing more than a long list of unconnected cliches and soundbites).

 In other words, they use Whole-Brain Presenting™.
 At Speak Like A Pro we teach this on our two-day advanced presenting and public speaking skills seminars using the concept of Emotional Teleology™.
 Teleology is based on the Greek word 'telos' meaning 'end' and is the study of things with the end in mind.
 When applied to presenting and public speaking, it means starting with your objective and working backwards, so that every single aspect of the presentation relates to it - the structure, opening, close, script, visual aides, anecdotes, humour and points of human interest.